SpaceBoo/TPB-scraper/README.md

 # PirateBot
-Piratebot allows users to scrape The Pirate Bay by category, top torrents, or searchterm.
-Results can be viewed in the terminal, written to a file, or passed directly to transmission-cli for download.
-Piratebot is an excellent option for identifying torrents on a vps, torrent-box, or any computer where graphics may not be an option and integrates well into scripts with one line commands for automation and data collection.
+Piratebot allows users to scrape meta-data and magnet links from the Pirate Bay specifically or en-masse.
+Results can be filtered by category, search term, or most popular, and displayed directly, written to a JSON, CSV, or other delimted file, or passed directly to transmission-cli for download.
+Piratebot is an excellent option for maximizing the functionality of torrent-boxes or vps's and excels at data collection and automatition (see example below).

 # Features